Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 Vaccines are available to protect against Pneumococcus (PCV-13 and PPSV-23), Hemophilus influenza type B (Hib).
 These are given to all infants and children under 5 years of age, while for older children and adults it is recommended for those with respiratory and other comorbid conditions mentioned, particularly those of reduced immunity.

-Influenza vaccine is to be taken annually and should be given to children, elderly, and those with respiratory and other comorbid high-risk conditions mentioned.
+Influenza vaccine is to be taken annually and should be given to children, the elderly, and those with respiratory and other comorbid high-risk conditions mentioned.
 COVID vaccines have been introduced in 2020-21 due to the pandemic.

 Reference- Pneumonia manuals